jptacek/JPtacek.com/src/documents/2014/03/Speculations-Build-2014/index.html.md

 For shops that are all in on the the Microsoft stack, it can be confusing to determine what to go all in on.
 If you are a web developer and love HTML and JavaScript, your options are limited for Windows Phone.
 If you love all things XAML, you have to choose amongst
-WPF, Windows Phone or Windows 8 flavor of XAMl.
+WPF, Windows Phone or Windows 8 flavor of XAML.
 And while the XAML platforms are similar, they are not similar enough to not have a lot of rework.
-Things have gotten better though over the years with the introduction of the [Cross-Platform portable class library](http://www.hanselman.com/blog/CrossPlatformPortableClassLibrariesWithNETAreHappening.aspx), it is still cumbersome hitting multiple endpoints.
+Things have gotten better though over the years with the introduction of the [Cross-Platform portable class library](http://www.hanselman.com/blog/CrossPlatformPortableClassLibrariesWithNETAreHappening.aspx), though it is still cumbersome hitting multiple endpoints.

 Last summer I wrote